Hymn texts

 Climate is breaking Bunessan Lamenting our role in climate change.
 Based closely on the well-known song Morning has broken.
 Ideal for school assemblies.

-God eternal, timeless moment Blaenwern Video[1] (Norwegian; different tune) Commentary A strongly Trinitarian hymn.
+God eternal, timeless moment Blaenwern Video[1] Commentary A strongly Trinitarian hymn.
 Includes themes of mission, outreach, redemptive suffering and Pentecost.

-In chaos and nothingness [PDF] Video[4] Commentary Creation, wonder, science.
+In chaos and nothingness Enns Video[3] Commentary Creation, wonder, science.
 A hymn to celebrate science and our omniscient God.
-American Scientific Affiliation "God and Nature", Winter 2019 (one minor edit since made to hymn)
+American Scientific Affiliation "God and Nature", Winter 2019 (one minor subsequent edit)

 Sing alleluias to the Lord Lasst Uns Erfreuen Video[6] Psalm 98 paraphrase.

 You spoke your word Londonderry Air Commentary Faith, scripture and science.
-Dedicated to the late Tom McLeish, FRS.
+Dedicated to the late Tom McLeish.

 Texts by Sue Gilmurray

-Carol for the world (The northern world grows dark and cold) Kingsfold Advent, Christmas.
+The northern world grows dark and cold (Carol for the world) Kingsfold Advent, Christmas.
 Written in the wake of the Twin Towers events, New York, of 11th September, 2001 (9/11).

 [2] Singing the Faith Plus, Methodist Church